 - Soda (diet and regular)

-- Soft breads like pancakes, biscuits, and soft tortillas
+- Soft pieces of bread like pancakes, biscuits, and soft tortillas

 - Grains and pasta like spaghetti, lasagna, noodles, and rice